Last Updated on February 12, 2024 by Louise Carter

-It would be one thing if you had a particularly sad dream.
-That’s easy enough to understand, after all.
-But what if there’s no clear reason to cry?
-What about if you woke up feeling normal, but started crying for no real reason?
-It’s enough to make you worry about your health.
+It would be one thing if you had a sad dream because that’s easy to interpret.
+What if there’s no clear reason to cry?
+What about if you woke up feeling normal but started crying for no reason?

 Why Am I Waking up Sad and Crying?